pmiklos/orider/README.md

 soon as they are ready to leave, the driver closes the check-in period and the smart contract is sent out to the riders who make the payment.
 The driver gets notified about the incoming payments and when all have paid, the trip starts.
-When they reach the destination and the driver completes the trip, the GPS coordinates are read and transmitted to the `byteball-carpool` bot which checks if the people taking the ride are all at the destination.
+When they reach the destination and the driver completes the trip, the GPS coordinates are read and transmitted to the `orider` bot which checks if the people taking the ride are all at the destination.
 If so, it posts a completed notification to its oracle data feed which unlocks the smart contract and the funds are released to the driver.
 In case the trip is completed without reaching the destination, a notification indicating the incomplete trip is posted and the smart contract releases the funds back to the passengers.